choojun/choojun.github.io/wsl_hdfs.md

-# F. HDFS Basic File Operations
+# F. HDFS File Operations and MapReduce

 > 1. This practical introduces the basic Hadoop Distributed File System (HDFS) operations.
 > 2. Login as hduser, and the HDFS shell can be invoked using